Updated August 2023

 |$500,000 or more||50% of total uplift|

 The State Revenue Office has prepared a fact sheet that provides further information on how WGT is calculated and applied along with an example you can work through.
+Further, the SRO has created a Frequently Asked Questions page has also been created in relation to WGT.

 Who pays Windfall Gains Tax and when is it payable?